Maronato/maro_auth/README.rst

 4. Run `python manage.py migrate` to create the auth models.

-5. Add the following settings to your `settings.py`:
+5. Add the following settings to your `settings.py` to configure the app:

     ```Python
-    INDEX_URL_NAME = 'index'  # name of your project's index url
+    INDEX_URL_NAME = 'index'  # name of your project's index url.
+Used on redirects

-    PROFILE_URL_NAME = 'profile'  # name of your project's profile url
+    PROFILE_URL_NAME = 'profile'  # name of your project's profile url.
+Used on redirects

-    SITE_URL = 'http://localhost:8000'  # your site's url, without the '/' at the end
+    SITE_URL = 'http://localhost:8000'  # your site's url, without the '/' at the end.
+Used on emails

-    PROJECT_NAME = 'Projeto Genérico'  # your project's name
+    PROJECT_NAME = 'Projeto Genérico'  # your project's name.
+Used on emails

-    LIMIT_USERS = True  # Whether or not to limit your users to DAC users only
+    LIMIT_USERS = True  # Whether or not to limit your users to DAC users only.
+Used during signup evaluation

+    PROFILE_APP_NAME = 'auth'  # (optional) the name of the app containing your Profile model

+    PROFILE_MODEL_NAME = 'User'  # (optional) the name of the Profile model you'll want to use and associate with your Users

+    FIELDS = ('first_name', 'email', 'last_name')  # (optional) the Profile fields that you want to include in your signup form

+    EXCLUDE = ('username', 'password1', 'password2')  # (optional) the Profile fields that you want to exclude from your signup form
     ```

     And also don't forget to setup your email sending protocols: